ibm-cloud-docs/watsonxdata/ingest_spark_stream.md

 7. In the **Target table** section:

-   1. **Select catalog**: Choose the target catalog from the dropdown (e.g., "shibil_catalog").
+   1. **Select catalog**: Choose the target catalog from the dropdown.

-   2. **Select schema**: Choose the target schema from the dropdown (e.g., "testsch1").
+   2. **Select schema**: Choose the target schema from the dropdown.

-   3. **Select table**: Choose the target table from the dropdown (e.g., "test1").
+   3. **Select table**: Choose the target table from the dropdown.

    The schema and table must exist before starting the streaming job, and the table schema must be compatible with the streaming data schema.
    {: note}

 8. In the **Job details** section:

-   1. **Job ID**: A unique job identifier is automatically generated (e.g., "migration-1774936096761").
+   1. **Job ID**: A unique job identifier is automatically generated.

    2. **API key (required for streaming jobs)**: Enter an API key for authentication.

-   3. **Select engine**: Choose the Spark engine to use for the streaming job from the dropdown (default: "(Spark) Spark").
+   3. **Select engine**: Choose the Spark engine to use for the streaming job from the dropdown.

 9. Click **Submit** to start the streaming job, or **Cancel** to discard the configuration.